Hiring a CRO agency: 12 *Key* Considerations (and Expert Advice)

 Conversion rate optimization software or tools that include high-level analytics can help collect this type of customer behavioral data.
 When choosing a CRO agency, make sure you go for the ones that delve into deeper metrics—beyond just exit or bounce rates—such as:

-Qualitative data helps you go deeper and understand what motivates customers to take certain actions and the reason why some things are working and some aren’t.
+Qualitative data helps you go deeper and understand what motivates customers to take actions and the reason why some things are working and some aren’t.
 It offers you the hypotheses to carry out the A/B and multivariate tests against.

 The best conversion rate optimization agencies will spend some effort on conducting user research.